-Assume working for a company without any assistants committed to growing and developing the business.
+Assume working for a company without any assistants committed to growing and Business Development.
 There would be nobody to tell you about the changes in the market, new opportunities, what your competition is up to, there would be nobody to challenge you, and there would be nobody to guide you how you can attract your target audience more efficiently.

 Don’t you think that this would make your work pretty hard and won’t let you succeed easily?

-This is why the companies establish business development applications and hire the assistants to focus on these tasks (among others) to help them grow.
+This is why companies establish business development applications and hire assistants to focus on these tasks (among others) to help them grow.